kneshio/kneshio/README.md

 ## Hi, I'm Alex!

-I am a third-year undergrad student attending Purdue University who enjoys machine learning and AI development.
+I am an upcoming Masters student at UC San Diego attending their Data Science Program.
+I received my Bachelors of Science for Data Science at Purdue University.
+My interests lie in Generative AI and image processing.

 Below are some of my notable projects that I have worked on: